AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/offline-channels.md

    ![screen_shot_2017-12-19at124735pm](assets/screen_shot_2017-12-19at124735pm.png)

-1. Inspect o conteúdo do canal e verifique se ele é solicitado do Player-Cache local.
+1. Inspecione o conteúdo do canal e verifique se ele é solicitado do cache do reprodutor local.

    ![chlimage_1-26](assets/chlimage_1-26.png)